Nintendo Switch (original version) vs Switch Lite: Differences Explained

-Now, however, Nintendo have recently announced that they’ll be making a new addition to the console’s family in the form of the Nintendo Switch Lite.
+Now, however, Nintendo has made a new addition to the console’s family in the form of the Nintendo Switch Lite.
 As its name suggests, this is a smaller, more affordable, but just as fun rendition of the console – one that’s Joy-Cons are unable to be detached and therefore is geared mainly towards those who only want to enjoy handheld/portable gaming.
 The Nintendo Switch Lite isn’t a complete replacement for the original, but rather a much cheaper lower barrier of entry to this already great gaming eco-system.

 Still wondering what all the important alterations are between the two and want to settle the Nintendo Switch vs Nintendo Switch Lite debate for good?
 Here we’ll break down all the similarities and differences in the hope of helping you make the right purchase decision.
 From battery life to the inherent design changes, here is everything you need to know.

 We won’t inundate you with hefty helpings of technical jargon when it comes to outlining the two consoles’ specs.
 Instead we thought it worthwhile presenting them as key bullet points so they can be easily compared side-by-side.
 Why not take a look?

 - Dimensions: 4” high, 9.4” long, .55” deep (with Joy-Con attached)

 - Battery Life: Approximately 2.5 – 6.5 hours